simonmonk/raspirobotboard2/README.md

 Once the chassis is built, use some of the bolts suppled to fix the Raspberry Pi on the chassis and then attach the RRB2 onto the GPIO connector.
 Make sure its the right way arround, and that all the pins meet up with the socket.

-The leads from the motors will thread up through the chassis and each pair of leads should go to one of the two screw terminals labeller L and R for (left and right).
+The leads from the motors will thread up through the chassis and each pair of leads should go to one of the two screw terminals labelled L and R for (left and right).
 If you put the leads in the wrong way around, the direction of the motor will be opposite to that expected, so just swap them over if this happens.

 ![Motor wiring](https://raw.githubusercontent.com/simonmonk/wiki_images/master/rrb_attaching%20motors.jpg)